 Apple Filling:

-2 to 3 Tablespoons flour
+- 2 to 3 Tablespoons of flour

 Peel and core your apples.
 I used my old-fashioned apple peeler.